Cross-Class Feature Augmentation for Class Incremental Learning: Related Works

 Most of the existing class incremental learning algorithms address the catastrophic forgetting issue using the following techniques: 1) parameter regularization, 2) architecture expansion, 3) bias correction, 4) knowledge distillation, and 5) rehearsal.

-Parameter regularization methods~\cite{aljundi2018memory,kirkpatrick2017overcoming,zenke2017continual} measure the importance of each model parameter and determine its flexibility based on the importance.
-Specifically, the learning algorithm preserves the values of parameters of high importance while providing flexibility to update non-critical ones.
+\paragraph{Parameter regularization} The methods that belong to this category~\cite{aljundi2018memory,kirkpatrick2017overcoming,zenke2017continual} measure the importance of each model parameter and determine its flexibility based on its importance.
 The popular metrics to determine the plasticity of models on new tasks include the Fisher information matrix~\cite{kirkpatrick2017overcoming}, the path integral along parameter trajectory~\cite{zenke2017continual}, and the output vector changes~\cite{aljundi2018memory}.
 However, their empirical generalization performances are not satisfactory in class incremental learning scenarios~\cite{hsu2018re,van2019three}.

-Architectural methods~\cite{rusu2016progressive,yoon2017lifelong} typically focus on expanding network capacity dynamically to handle a sequence of incoming tasks.
-Different from the network expansion approaches~\cite{rusu2016progressive,yoon2017lifelong}, \cite{abati2020conditional}~increases the number of active channels adaptively with a sparsity regularization to maintain the proper model size in a data-driven way.
-Recently, \cite{yan2021dynamically}~proposes to compress the network while expanding the network for each incoming task.
-Liu~\textit{et al.}~\cite{liu2021adaptive} adopt two network blocks to balance plasticity and stability, which are optimized by a bi-level optimization.
-Although these approaches are effective to deal with a long sequence of tasks, they require additional network components with the increase of tasks and task selection modules for inference, which leads to a significant computational burden and challenges in inference.
+\paragraph{Architecture expansion} Architectural methods~\cite{rusu2016progressive,yoon2017lifelong} typically focus on expanding network capacity dynamically to handle a sequence of incoming tasks.
+To this end, \cite{yan2021dynamically}~proposes to expand the network for each incoming task while compressing the network after the end of each task for computational efficiency.
+Recently, \cite{liu2021adaptive}~adopts two network blocks to balance plasticity and stability, which are optimized by a bi-level optimization.
+Although these approaches show remarkable performances even with a long sequence of tasks, their computational complexity at both training and inference time increases linearly as the number of tasks grows, which leads to a significant computational burden and challenges in inference.

-There exist several approaches~\cite{hou2019learning,wu2019large} that tackle the bias towards new classes incurred by class imbalance.
-To be specific, Wu~\textit{et al.}~\cite{wu2019large} reduce the bias by introducing additional scale and shift parameters for an affine transform of the logits for new classes while \cite{zhao2020maintaining} matches the scale of the weight vectors for the new classes with the average norm of the old weight vectors.
+\paragraph{Bias correction} There exist several approaches~\cite{hou2019learning,wu2019large} that tackle the bias towards new classes incurred by class imbalance.
+To be specific, \cite{wu2019large} reduces the bias by introducing additional scale and shift parameters for an affine transformation of the logits for new classes.
+Moreover, \cite{zhao2020maintaining} matches the scale of the weight vectors for the new classes with the average norm of the old weight vectors.